d00215406/bicycle_reviews/README.md

 - About

-This is an application that allows you to manage your bicycles using a MySql database and display them in the browser using forms
+This is an application that allows you to manage your bicycles using a MySql database and display them in the browser using forms.
+This is done using the MVC framework

 ## Fully Working Features